rafspiny/convertible/README.md

-This gadget is meant to help report screen rotation based on iio-sensor-proxy. iio-sensor-proxy is providing data from the accelerometer through dbus.
+This gadget is meant to improve screen rotation quality by leveraging on [iio-sensor-proxy](https://github.com/hadess/iio-sensor-proxy). iio-sensor-proxy is a D-Bus proxy for accelerometers and ambient light sensors.

+This gadget, merely connect to DBUS and read the information put there by iio-sensor-proxy, provided that the gyroscope is supported.

-##
+## Usage
+TBD

 ## Installation
 To install it please run: